-- "domestic animal" means any horse, ass, mule, ox, sheep, pig, goat, dog, cat or fowl, or any other animal of whatsoever kind or species, and whether a quadruped or not, which is tame or which has been or is being sufficiently tamed to serve some purpose for the use of man; - "the EC Regulation" means Regulation (EC) No 998/2003 of the European Parliament and of the Council of 26 May 2003 on the animal health requirements applicable to the non-commercial movement of pet animals and amending Council Directive 92/65/EC as amended by Commission Regulation (EC) No 592/2004 of 30 March 2004 amending Regulation (EC) No 998/2003 of the European Parliament and of the Council as regards the lists of countries and territories; - "fowl" includes any chicken, turkey, goose, duck, guinea-fowl, peafowl, swan or pigeon;
+- "domestic animal" means any horse, ass, mule, ox, sheep, pig, goat, dog, cat or fowl, or any other animal of whatsoever kind or species, and whether a quadruped or not, which is tame or which has been or is being sufficiently tamed to serve some purpose for the use of man; - "the EC Regulation" means Regulation (EC) No 998/2003 of the European Parliament and of the Council of 26 May 2003 on the animal health requirements applicable to the non-commercial movement of pet animals and amending Council Directive 92/65/EC as amended by Commission Regulation (EC) No 592/2004 of 30 March 2004 amending Regulation (EC) No 998/2003 of the European Parliament and of the Council as regards the lists of countries and territories;

+"fowl" includes any chicken, turkey, goose, duck, guinea-fowl, peafowl, swan or pigeon;
-- "Government Veterinary Practitioner" means a qualified veterinary practitioner appointed by the Minister for the Environment; - "Licensing Officer" means the person appointed by the Minister for the Environment under section 10(4);

-"poultry" includes turkeys, geese, guinea-fowls and pigeons;

-"vaccinated" means vaccinated with an inactivated rabies vaccine of at least one antigenic unit per dose (WHO standard) in accordance with the recommendations of the manufacturing laboratory;

-(2) Notwithstanding anything contained in subsection (1) where any rules are made under the provisions of section 26 the Minister for the Environment may, if he considers it necessary so to do in order to comply with any convention or treaty which has been extended to Gibraltar, for the purpose of such rules attribute to any expression used in those rules a different meaning from that attributed to such expression in subsection (1).
+- "Gibraltar Nature Reserve" means the area designated in the Nature Conservation (Designation of Gibraltar Nature Reserve) Order 2013; - "Government Veterinary Practitioner" means a qualified veterinary practitioner appointed by the Minister for the Environment; - "Licensing Officer" means the person appointed by the Minister for the Environment under section 10(4); - "Minister" means the minister with responsibility for the environment; - "Nature Conservancy Council" has the meaning given to it under section 2(1) of the Nature Protection Act 1991; - "poultry" includes turkeys, geese, guinea-fowls and pigeons; - "vaccinated" means vaccinated with an inactivated rabies vaccine of at least one antigenic unit per dose (WHO standard) in accordance with the recommendations of the manufacturing laboratory; - (2) Notwithstanding anything contained in subsection (1) where any rules are made under the provisions of section 26 the Minister for the Environment may, if he considers it necessary so to do in order to comply with any convention or treaty which has been extended to Gibraltar, for the purpose of such rules attribute to any expression used in those rules a different meaning from that attributed to such expression in subsection (1).

-PART II.
-DISEASES OF ANIMALS OR BIRDS.
+PART II.DISEASES OF ANIMALS OR BIRDS.